 Further, the outbreak of the COVID-19 pandemic virus across the world is anticipated to augment the demand for enterprise file synchronization and sharing, especially among the IT and telecom sectors, due to the feasibility of employees' work from home.
 This has significantly driven the demand for solutions offering safer enterprise file access, synchronization, and sharing.
 As a result of the WFH onslaught, IGEL has been witnessing stepped-up sales, providing tens of thousands of seats in the past several weeks for IGEL's Linux OS connected to VMware, Citrix Systems, Microsoft, and Amazon, along with unprecedented demand for its UD Pocket offering.
 Also, according to IGEL, Europe has been witnessing the cultural shock of moving to WFH more than the United States because six out of 10 people in Europe have never worked from home.

 Scope of the Report

 The enterprise file synchronization and sharing is the service that allows users to save files such as documents, photos, and videos in the cloud or on-premises storage and then access them on other computing devices with multiple people.
-Increasing privacy and security concerns, the service demand for all sizes of the organization is increasing, which comprises various end-user Vertical, such as Telecom and IT, BFSI, Retail, and Logistics.
+Increasing privacy and security concerns, the service demand for all organization sizes are growing, which comprises various end-user Vertical, such as Telecom and IT, BFSI, Retail, Manufacturing.

 Size of Enterprise